vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 We initially use a for-loop to initialize all these lists to be empty We then we iterate thru the input pairs and populate the adjacency list with edges.
 Since the graph is undirected, we need to add each edge twice, since a is b's neighbors.
 Then b is a's neighbor too.
-After this we need to iterate thru each node and explore all its neighbors.
+After this we need to iterate thru each listNode and explore all its neighbors.
 As we encounter nodes we use a boolean visited array to mark the nodes that we have seen.
 As we finish exploring all the connected components, we increment by 1.
 Visited array prevents us from double counting a connected components and the for loop prevents from missing one of the connected component.

-Within the DFS, we mark the current node as visited and then get the list of neighbors from the adjacency list.
+Within the DFS, we mark the current listNode as visited and then get the list of neighbors from the adjacency list.
-We then DFS into the node we have not seen.
+We then DFS into the listNode we have not seen.
 Once all the nodes are visited, the DFS calls will stop.
 We are done.

 Calling DFS in a graph is no different from trees.
 It involves some setup with adjacency list and a visited array.